knuckleswtf/scribe-docs/laravel/documenting/3-html.md

 ---
-id: markdown-html
+id: html
 ---

-# Markdown and HTML
+# HTML helpers

 Scribe supports Markdown (and by extension, HTML) in a couple of places:
 - the `description` and `intro_text` in your config file